-Under the Food Regulations, foods containing incidental constituents, i.e., any extraneous substance, toxic substance, pesticide, heavy metal, antibiotic, estrogen, or mycotoxin that is introduced into or on a food are not permitted.
+Under the Food Regulations No. 29, foods containing contaminants (incidental constituents), i.e., any extraneous substance, toxic substance, pesticide, heavy metal, antibiotic, estrogen, or mycotoxin that is introduced into or on a food are not permitted.
 The foods containing the following are not permitted for import and sale in Singapore: